thombauer/thombauer.github.io/_posts/2021-01-05-scrum_product_owner_certification.md

 In this post I want to give a short introduction how I achieved the certification "Professional Scrum Product Owner I" from scrum.org.
 Some reviews state that of all the certifications in this area available right now, PSPO is easily the most challenging one to complete.
 Furthermore you have to keep in mind that the PSPO is taken in English only.
 To prepare you can follow the learning path from scrum.org and I like to share some insights from my personal experiences which may help you to start your journey into Scrum and prove your knowledge with an industry recognized certification.

+Title Image by: <span>Photo by <a href="https://unsplash.com/@steve3p_0?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Steve Halama</a> on <a href="https://unsplash.com/s/photos/mauna-kea?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 ***On the battlegrounds of product development***

-Skiping waterfall and "classic" project management paths and following the principles of agile development is state of the art for most successful companies - not only in the software industry.
-Many companies differ in the extend of applying agile principles but most approach the Agile Manifesto and the Scrum framework the close appetite for change and open minded employees allow.
+Moving from waterfall and "classic" project management paths and following the principles of agile development is state of the art for many successful companies - not only in the software industry.
+Most of these companies differ in the extend of applying agile principles but they approach the Agile Manifesto and the Scrum framework the close appetite for change and open minded employees allow.
 When you scroll through forums and blogs - what I did a lot in preparation for my certification - you find people asking for answers to exam questions, people discussing real world applications of the Scrum framework and people mocking Scrum and Agile as religion.
 At LinkedIn I recently read in a post that we should weight shareholder value over customer satisfaction and value to customer when building products and a heated debate following the original posting.
-From my point of view - I have seen classic and iterative approaches in some manifestations, even coexisting or strictly separated - many approaches can lead to successful products, depending on the product and the company, the employees and business environment.
+To cool down emotions a bit: There are classic and iterative approaches in some manifestations, coexisting or strictly separated.
+Many approaches can lead to successful products, depending on the product and the company, the employees and business environment.

 ![scrum](/assets/img/liberators_scrum.png)